patching...

 It also turns out that the sections of Brooklyn hardest hit by the housing crisis, including Brownsville and Crown Heights, have shown a 5.15 percent growth in closing sales price.

-I mentioned in my very first column, "Why Bed-Stuy is NYC's Hottest and Most Affordable Neighborhood," that by the time the data hits the public, it's already months old.
+I mentioned in my very first column, "," that by the time the data hits the public, it's already months old.

 And as your man on the street, I can tell you what I see happening right now: It's “A Tale of Three Stuys.”